 Many of us are influenced into thinking saying yes is always the right thing to do, but that’s not the case.
 We are programmed into thinking saying yes is seen as positive where else saying no could make you seem like a negative person.
 Here are 5 benefits of saying no at work and in your personal life.

-Allow you to be honest
+1. Allow you to be honest

-We want to be people pleasers, but courtesy can only get us so far before we resent ourselves and the other party for making us do things we don’t want to.
+We want to be people pleaser, but courtesy can only get us so far before we resent ourselves and the other party for making us do things we don’t want to.

-Mean yes to other things
+3. Mean yes to other things

 So, the next time you find yourself wanting to say yes because you don’t want to miss out, remind yourself that saying no now means saying yes to something else in the near future.

-Leave room to focus on priorities
+4. Leave room to focus on priorities

-To be able to make a proper impact at work and home, you need to focus on your priorities before saying yes to others’.
+To be able to make proper impact at work and home, you need to focus on your priorities before saying yes to others’.
 This might mean saying no to helping a colleague again who often starts his project last minute and saying yes to that hair appointment you have planned two weeks in advance.

-Give others a chance to say yes
+5. Give others a chance to say yes

 When you say no, it actually allows others a chance to step up and take up the challenge at work.